-Loft conversions or roof extensions can be an easy and cheap way to get an extra room into your home, the space is already there.
-Master bedrooms with en-suite and dressing rooms, cinema or children’s rooms can all be achieved with good architectural design.
+Loft conversions or roof extensions in Leeds can be an easy and cheap way to get extra room into your home, and we can help you do it across Leeds, Bradford, Huddersfield and Wakefield.
+The space is already in your home and is just waiting to be utilised.
+Master bedrooms with en-suite and dressing rooms, cinema rooms or relaxed spaces, or even children’s rooms can all be achieved with good architectural design.
 Adding a dormer roof extension can give you even more space with better headroom.
 CK Leeds have the knowledge and experience to turn your loft space into your dream room.

 Click our gallery to see our built loft conversion designs in Leeds, Headingly, Holbeck, Pudsey, Morley, Castleford, Pontefract, Wakefield, Horsforth, Wetherby, Seacroft, Rothwell, Harehills, Dewsbury, Tadcaster, Garforth, Swillington and West Yorkshire.

-Under the new permitted development right most roof conversion can be done without the need for planning permission.
-If planning is required the usual criteria and justification will have to be met.
-Overlooking, dominating and keeping in character, size and scale to its neighbours will be the points to consider.
+Under the new permitted development right, most roof conversions can be done without the need for planning permission.
+If planning is required, the usual criteria and justification will have to be met.
+Overlooking, dominating, keeping in character, size and scale to its neighbours will be the points to consider.
 We will consider all planning policies both national and local before we submit any application, so you have the very best chance of success.

 To find out more about planning read our planning permission guide.